fancylukanator/dittoapp/README.md

 # dittoapp

-www.getdittoapp.com

-Ditto saves your open tabs, documents, and applications to a workspace and allows you to transiton between your projects in one-click.
+Pick up your work right where you left off!
+Ditto saves your open tabs, documents, and applications to a workspace.
+Open, close, and transition between your workspaces in one click.
-In order to do this we need to request permissions for individual apps so we can open, save and close them.

-We would love to hear your thoughts about ditto!
-Feel free to reach out to us through email: saifmurtaza124@gmail.com or contact us right via our website